smarterskipper/MPT-UPDATER/README.md

 - Make sure capitalization on the folder names are the exact same as in your mpt local folder on your computer.
 - Now when using the MPT.Updater.exe you can input your github link into the url section
 - Your repo should look exaactly like this https://github.com/smarterskipper/MPT-Skipper
+- Check out how to setup a gitnore with your fika server directory here https://github.com/lukas-gust/mpt-updater-template/tree/main

 ### Running the Application